gvwilson/thirdbit/src/fiction/bear/index.md

 "You needed the princess," the prince repeated.
 "Why didn't you need me?"

 The bear snorted.
 "How would I have gotten you?" she asked.
-"Muddh's magic was good enough to get the princess out in the middle of the night, but it wouldn't have worked on an adult."
+"Mukh's magic was good enough to get the princess out in the middle of the night, but it wouldn't have worked on an adult."